Teka222/wireframing/README.md

 - Saves time and resources by facilitating early feedback and changes.

 Wireframes act as a foundation for the overall design and development, ensuring that the user interface meets both user needs and project goals.

+---

+## Key Elements of Wireframing

+Wireframes consist of several key elements that contribute to the overall design and user experience:

+### 1. Layout Structure
+This defines the arrangement and organization of different elements on a page or screen.
+It sets the foundation for how users will navigate and interact with the interface.
+*Example:* Placing the header at the top, content in the center, and footer at the bottom to create a clear visual hierarchy.

+### 2. Navigation
+Navigation elements guide users through the application or website.
+This includes menus, buttons, links, and other controls.
+*Example:* A sidebar menu or top navigation bar helps users find important sections quickly.

+### 3. Content Placement
+This refers to where and how text, images, and other media are positioned within the wirefram